-Materials necessary for auditing the Important Factor IV
+Materials Necessary for Auditing Important Factor IV

-- Local health department quality assurance written procedures. - Employee training and quality control records
+- Local health department quality assurance written procedures. - Employee training and quality control records.

 - Determine if: - a.
 A written procedure has been developed that describes the jurisdiction's quality assurance program and includes a description of the actions that will be implemented if the review identifies deficiencies in quality or consistency. - b.
-The quality assurance program includes a review of a least 10 evaluation reports for each sanitarian and/or an equivalent sample of foodborne illness investigation records every 24 months. - c.
-Every employee assigned to the food service program has completed at least three joint evaluations with the standardized trainer every 36 months. - d.
+The quality assurance program includes a review of a least 15 evaluation reports for each sanitarian and/or an equivalent sample of foodborne illness investigation records every 36 months. - c.
+Every employee assigned to the food service program has completed at least 3 joint evaluations with the standardized trainer every 36 months. - d.
 The quality assurance program assures that evaluation reports are accurate and properly completed, regulatory requirements are properly interpreted, variances are properly documented, the enforcement policy is followed, foodborne illness investigations are properly conducted, and foodborne illness reports are properly completed.

-How to judge compliance with Important Factor IV:
+How to determine compliance with Important Factor IV

 Met - A written quality assurance program has been developed.
-A quality assurance review is conducted at least once every 24 months.
-At least 10 evaluation reports for each sanitarian's food evaluation and/or foodborne illness investigation records have been reviewed.
-Every employee assigned to the food service program has completed at least three joint evaluations with the trainer every 36 months.
+A quality assurance review is conducted at least once every 36 months.
+At least 15 evaluation reports for each sanitarian's food evaluation and/or foodborne illness investigation records have been reviewed.
+Every employee assigned to the food service program has completed at least 3 joint evaluations with the trainer every 36 months.

-Section II: Food Service Annex I - Corrective Plan of Action
+Annex I - Corrective Plan of Action